George Thompson (shipowner): Family

-In 1830 Thompson married Christiana Little Kidd (1806-1874), a daughter of Rev Prof James Kidd DD, an evangelical preacher.
+In 1830 Thompson married Christiana Little Kidd (1806–1874), a daughter of James Kidd DD (1761–1834), an evangelical preacher.
 They had four sons and four daughters.
-One daughter married William Henderson, who would later succeed him as chairman of the Line and then serve as Lord Provost of Aberdeen, being knighted in 1893.
+One daughter married William Henderson, who later succeeded him as chairman of the Line and then serve as Lord Provost of Aberdeen, being knighted in 1893.

 In 1908 Thompson's granddaughter, Muriel Thompson, won the first ever Ladies' Race at Brooklands race track.
-During World War I she was an ambulance driver with the First Aid Nursing Yeomanry (FANY).
-For her bravery under fire she received the Ordre de Leopold II, the Croix de Guerre and the Military Medal, and was also mentioned in despatches.
+In World War I she was an ambulance driver with the First Aid Nursing Yeomanry (FANY).
+For her bravery under fire she received the Order of Leopold II, the Croix de Guerre and the Médaille militaire, and was also mentioned in despatches.

 His great grandchildren included Lord Devlin, who was the youngest High Court judge to be appointed in the 20th century and subsequently a Law Lord, and Alison Leggatt, a noted character actress.

 Other interests

 Thompson was a generous supporter of the Free Church of Scotland, and has been described as Aberdeen's most generous benefactor of his age.
 He supported an extension of the Aberdeen Royal Infirmary and bestowed money on the University of Aberdeen to provide bursaries in medicine.

 In later life he lived at Pitmedden House, his estate to the west of Aberdeen.
 He was a Deputy Lieutenant of Aberdeenshire.
 He is buried with his wife and some of their children in the family plot in the United Free Church graveyard at Dyce.